 You can replace cabinet doors in the field without impacting service.
+Order replacement doors from Clearfield.

 CAUTION!
-Handle cabinet doors with care to avoid personal injury or damage to the door.
-Clearfield recommends using two people to perform this task.
+Cabinet doors are heavy.
+Handle with care to avoid personal injury or damage to the door.
+Two people are required to perform this task.